Lmuliokela/Project-4/README.md

 In our exploration of the predictive efficacy of gender and socio-economic status, our analysis reveals a noteworthy finding.
 The results indicate that gender emerged as the more influential factor in our model's predictive capabilities for survival rates, overshadowing the impact of socio-economic status.

+---

+## References

+- Data for the csv file "Training set(train.csv)" was imported from https://www.kaggle.com
+- Used Module 20 challenge as a template for the logistic regression model